bealers/plugin-mattermost/README.md

 ## Configuration

-Add these variables to your elizaOS environment `.env:`
+Add these variables to your elizaOS environment `.env`:

 ```bash
 # Mattermost Configuration